DEFRA/fcp-fdm/README.md

 All these endpoints are documented using [hapi-swagger](https://www.npmjs.com/package/hapi-swagger).

 Documentation for the API can be found at [http://localhost:3000/documentation](http://localhost:3000/documentation) when running the application in development mode.

-## Dependabot

-We have added an example dependabot configuration file to the repository.
-You can enable it by renaming the [.github/example.dependabot.yml](.github/example.dependabot.yml) to `.github/dependabot.yml`

-## SonarQube Cloud

-Instructions for setting up SonarQube Cloud can be found in [sonar-project.properties](./sonar-project.properties)

 ## Licence